CSULA-EE-5450/module-1-summative-sjung16/poker/README.md

 the overall score).

 ## Betting
 The betting system will be a simplified version of a normal betting system.
-After the initial deal Player 0 can:
+After the initial deal, Player 0 can:
-- Bet: If Player 0 chooses Bet, the rest of the players will automatically call the bet amount.
+- `Bet`: If Player 0 chooses `Bet`, the rest of the players will automatically `Call` the bet amount, and then the game will continue on to the next stage.
-- Check: If Player 0 chooses Check, the rest of the players will also check.

-Essentially, Player 0 is the main player of the game and everyone else must follow suit.
-I wanted to implement the real betting system, but it was a bit too complex for the scope of this project.
-I may try to implement it in the future.
+- `Check`: If Player 0 chooses `Check`, the turn will go to the next player, Player 1.
+Player 1 will have the same choices of either `Bet` or `Check`, just as Player 0 did.
+The turns will continue in this fashion until either one of the players `Bet`s or everyone `Check`s.
+Then, the game will continue on to the next stage.

+## TODO
+- Create game database
+- Create user database